testere-gokberk/URL-Shortener/README.txt

 More info in the comments.

-NOTE : I wrote this in a LINUX machine.
+NOTE : I wrote this on a LINUX machine.